 still enjoy unabated popularity among English students, plenty of people still don’t know interesting facts about those exams.
 Such as these:

-1. High recognition of Cambridge certificates among institutions
+1. High recognition among institutions

 It is pretty obvious that not every company can afford to hire an employee responsible for conducting language audits.
 That’s why it’s becoming more common to use certificates as a way to verify language proficiency in a candidate during the recruitment process.